wonambi-python/wonambi/README.rst

 License
 -------
-The project is licensed under the GPLv3 license.
+The project is licensed under the 3-clause BSD license.
-Other licenses available upon request.